diaviloai/Onedebrid/currentsprint.md

-(This tree reflects what's been directly read/touched across sessions, not a guaranteed exhaustive listing — see the repo itself for ground truth on files not mentioned in recent session notes.)
+(This tree reflects what's been directly read/touched across sessions, not a guaranteed exhaustive listing — see the repo itself for ground truth on files not mentioned in recent session notes.)## Build Configuration
-## Build Configuration (NEW, Session 30)

-**`app/build.gradle.kts`** now reads `local.properties` at configuration
-time (via `java.util.Properties`) and requires a `TMDB_READ_ACCESS_TOKEN` entry to exist there — throws a `GradleException` with a clear message if it's missing, rather than compiling with a blank token and failing confusingly at runtime.
-Exposed to app code as `BuildConfig.TMDB_READ_ACCESS_TOKEN`. `buildFeatures.buildConfig = true` was added (not previously enabled).

-**Local dev:** Dia's device has a `local.properties` (gitignored, never committed) containing the line `TMDB_READ_ACCESS_TOKEN=<her v4 Read Access Token — the long JWT, NOT the shorter v3 API key>`.

-**CI:** a GitHub Actions repository secret named `TMDB_READ_ACCESS_TOKEN` (same value) is set at `github.com/diaviloai/Onedebrid/settings/secrets/actions`.
-The workflow writes it into a fresh `local.properties` on the runner immediately after checkout — **before any Gradle-invoking step**, including "Regenerate Gradle wrapper."
-This ordering matters and was the cause of a real bug this session — see "Session 30 — What Was Done" below.
+Unchanged this session — see git history on this file for the full Session 30 write-up (TMDB `local.properties`/CI-secret setup, `BuildConfig.TMDB_READ_ACCESS_TOKEN`).

 ## Known, Deliberate Limitations (documented in code, not silently
 worked around)

-- **`SearchProvider.search()` (Torrentio's free-text path) is still permanently non-functional** — unchanged from Session 29.
-This is intentionally NOT what fixes free-text search; `MediaRepository. search()` no longer calls it at all as of this session (calls `MetadataProvider.searchMedia()`/TMDB instead).
-Torrentio's `search()` remains implemented-but-honest for any future direct caller.
+- **`SearchProvider.search()` (Torrentio's free-text path) is still permanently non-functional** — unchanged from Session 29/30.
-- **`Media.imdbId` is null for every `Media` returned by `searchMedia()`** (TMDB search results) — this is a real, permanent constraint of TMDB's API, not a bug: `append_to_response` (TMDB's only mechanism for returning `imdb_id`) is documented as working only on detail endpoints, never on `/search/multi`.
-A caller needing a specific item's `imdbId` (e.g. before `SearchProvider.searchByMedia()`/Torrentio can run) must call `fetchMediaDetails()` on it afterward — which is exactly what the existing resolve-on-tap flow (Details → Player → `ResolvePlaybackUseCase`) already does via `GetMediaByIdUseCase`, no new code needed for this session's scope.
+- **`Media.imdbId` is null for every `Media` returned by `searchMedia()`** (TMDB search results) — unchanged from Session 30, a real TMDB API constraint, not a bug.
-- **Movie vs TV asymmetry for `imdb_id`** — movie detail responses include `imdb_id` at the top level with no `append_to_response` needed;
+- **Movie vs TV asymmetry for `imdb_id`** — unchanged from Session 30.
-  TV detail responses do not, and require `append_to_response= external_ids` to get it at all, nested under a separate object.
-  `TmdbMetadataProvider` handles both shapes explicitly, not assumed identical.
-Verified against TMDB's own documentation and independent real-world integration reports this session, not assumed from training data.
-- **`fetchMediaDetails()` tries `/movie/{id}` first, falls back to `/tv/{id}` on 404** — `Media.id` (a TMDB id) does not by itself indicate movie vs TV, and nothing in the domain model currently disambiguates before this call.
-Every TV lookup costs one extra, wasted HTTP call today.
-A cleaner fix would carry `MediaType` alongside the id through `getMediaDetails()`'s callers — not done this session, known and flagged, not hidden.
+- **`fetchMediaDetails()` tries `/movie/{id}` first, falls back to `/tv/{id}` on 404** — unchanged, one wasted HTTP call per TV lookup.
-- **`fetchEpisodes(season = null)` ("all seasons") is an N+1 call
+- **`fetchEpisodes(season = null)` is an N+1 call pattern** —
-  pattern** — TMDB has no single-call "all episodes" endpoint (verified, not assumed).
-Fetches TV details first (to learn season count), then each season sequentially.
-Callers should pass an explicit season where possible.
-- **`resolveExternalId()` is not implemented** — `TmdbMetadataProvider` returns `ProviderError.ServiceUnavailable` honestly rather than pretending to look something up.
-TMDB's `/find/{external_id}` endpoint would implement this properly; nothing in the app calls this method yet, so building it now would have been speculative.
-- **Free-text Search does NOT eagerly resolve streams** — a Session 30 design decision, discussed explicitly with Dia and deliberately chosen over the alternative (eager per-result Torrentio lookups, estimated at roughly 2N+1 network calls per search against a provider already documented as periodically unreliable).
-Streams resolve only when a user taps into Details/Player, reusing Session 27/29's existing resolve-on-tap path unchanged.
-Matches UI/UX Design v0.1's "Zero-Click to Content" and "Non-Blocking UI" principles.
+  unchanged, no single-call TMDB alternative exists.
+- **`resolveExternalId()` is not implemented** — unchanged.
+- **Free-text Search does NOT eagerly resolve streams** — unchanged from Session 30, a deliberate design decision.
-- **`ResolvePlaybackUseCase`'s Smart Defaults selection is still "first candidate with a hash,"** not a real ranking algorithm — unchanged from Session 28.
+- **`ResolvePlaybackUseCase`'s Smart Defaults selection is still "first candidate with a hash,"** not a real ranking algorithm — unchanged.
+  The stream-candidate picker (built this session) is a manual *override* of this, not a replacement for it — see Session 31 notes.
-- **Torrentio's own reliability is a known, accepted tradeoff** — unchanged from Session 29.
+- **Torrentio's own reliability is a known, accepted tradeoff** — unchanged.
 - **No real `DebridProvider` exists yet** — unchanged.
-- **Stream-candidate picker UI still not built** — unchanged from Session 28/29; now meaningfully less blocked (real `Media`/`imdbId` can exist end-to-end for the first time as of this session).
+- **NEW (Session 31): the picker sheet shows every candidate `GetStreamCandidatesUseCase` returns, unranked** — no sorting by quality/seeders/size is applied before display.
+Candidates are shown in whatever order `MediaRepository.searchStreamsByMedia()` (ultimately Torrentio) returns them.
+Not discussed as in-scope for this session;
+  worth a look if the unsorted list proves confusing in practice.
+- **NEW (Session 31): `VideoQuality`/file-size labels in the picker
+  sheet are NOT localized** — `formatVideoQuality()`/`formatFileSize()`
+  in `DetailsScreen.kt` return plain English strings directly rather than going through `stringResource()`/`strings.xml`, unlike the rest of that screen's copy.
+A deliberate scope choice, not an oversight — see that function's doc comment in the file itself.
+- **NEW (Session 31): `GetStreamCandidatesUseCase` exists as a second call path to `MediaRepository.searchStreamsByMedia()`, alongside `ResolvePlaybackUseCase.resolveSmartDefault()`'s own pre-existing direct call to the same repository method** — deliberately NOT unified into a single call site this session, to keep the diff additive and avoid touching Smart Defaults' already-working, already-tested resolve path for a purely cosmetic consistency gain.
+  A future cleanup pass could route `resolveSmartDefault()` through the new Use Case too, but this was not discussed as in-scope.
-- All Session 28/29 limitations not superseded above remain accurate — see git history on this file for the full lists.
+- All Session 28/29/30 limitations not superseded above remain accurate — see git history on this file for the full lists.

 ## Carried-Forward Lessons

-- **A workflow step that writes a required secret to a file must run before ANY step that invokes Gradle, not just before the final build step** (Session 30 — new lesson). `gradle wrapper --gradle-version=X` evaluates the project's build scripts as part of configuring the wrapper task — it is not a lightweight, script-free operation.
-A `build.gradle.kts` guard that throws when a required `local.properties` value is missing will fire during wrapper regeneration if the secret-writing step comes later in the workflow, even though the actual build step never ran.
-The fix was moving "Write local.properties" to immediately after checkout, before "Set up JDK" and everything after it.
+- **A workflow step that writes a required secret to a file must run before ANY step that invokes Gradle, not just before the final build step** (Session 30). `gradle wrapper --gradle-version=X` evaluates the project's build scripts as part of configuring the wrapper task — not a lightweight, script-free operation.
-- **A misleading old CI log can look identical to a new failure with a different real cause** (Session 30).
-The `local.properties` missing- token error text was byte-for-byte identical on both the very first failed run (genuinely no secret written anywhere yet) and a later run (secret existed, but the step order was wrong) — same exception, same message, different root cause each time.
-The annotation summary view alone was not enough to tell these apart; only opening the actual failed step's raw log (not just the job's top-level annotation list) showed which step was actually running when the exception fired.
+- **A misleading old CI log can look identical to a new failure with a different real cause** (Session 30) — the annotation summary view alone was not enough to tell two different root causes apart; only the raw step log did.
-- **A "green checkmark" reported secondhand is not sufficient verification** (Session 30, reinforcing existing standing practice) — Dia's own read of the Actions tab as "succeeded" was correct in this case, but was still independently confirmed via the direct job URL before being treated as true, consistent with "verify, don't trust" applying to CI status as much as to file content.
-- **A YAML workflow file is whitespace/structure-sensitive in ways a human proofreading a pasted diff can easily miss** (Session 30) — a find/replace-by-description on `build.yml` produced a file with a missing indent on one line and a duplicated `-` on another, which caused the workflow to fail to parse at all (instant failure, several steps greyed out) rather than fail partway through a step.
-Full-file replacement (select-all-delete, paste fresh) was used to recover, rather than another round of targeted find/replace on a whitespace-sensitive file.
+- **A YAML workflow file is whitespace/structure-sensitive in ways easy to miss** (Session 30) — find/replace-by-description produced a parse error; full-file replacement was used to recover.
+YAML files always get full-file replacement now, never targeted find/replace.
+- **NEW (Session 31): a chunked file paste can silently glue two sections together with no newline between them at the join point, even when both halves are individually correct.** `DetailsScreen.kt` (537 lines, split into two sequential pastes per the ~450–500 line Spck limit) landed with `}@Composable` on one line at the Part 1/ Part 2 boundary — the closing brace of `EpisodeList()` and the `@Composable` annotation on the next function, glued together with no blank line.
+This turned out to be syntactically valid Kotlin (verified by reasoning through the language's whitespace-insignificance rules after CI came back green, not assumed) and did not cause a build failure, but it was corrected anyway for readability once found.
+  Standing lesson: when instructing a chunked paste, be explicit that a literal blank line must survive at the join boundary, and check the join point specifically (not just each half) when re-pulling and verifying afterward.
+- **NEW (Session 31): don't declare a CI run "stale" or "must not have tested this code" without actually checking the run's timestamp against the current time.** Claude incorrectly flagged a build as likely testing old code based on the *content* of a suspected defect matching what "should" have failed, without first checking whether the job's timestamp was consistent with the just-completed push.
+Dia correctly pushed back (the job was in fact only ~11 minutes old).
+  Standing lesson: verify timestamps/recency directly (`user_time_v0`
+  or equivalent) before asserting a build result doesn't reflect the current code — an inferred contradiction between "this should have failed" and "CI says it passed" should prompt re-checking the inference (in this case: is the suspected defect actually a defect?), not defaulting to "the test must not have run."
-- All Session 27/28/29 lessons not superseded above remain accurate — see git history on this file for the full list (brace-balance checks, Composable-context rule, Flow collection pattern, `MutableStateFlow.update{}` gotcha, nav-arg sentinel-value pattern, infra-noise-isn't-sufficient CI lesson, CI-error-category-can-mislead lesson, "check data availability before scoping UI work," etc.)
+- All Session 27/28/29/30 lessons not superseded above remain accurate — see git history on this file for the full list (brace-balance checks, Composable-context rule, Flow collection pattern, `MutableStateFlow.update{}` gotcha, nav-arg sentinel-value pattern, infra-noise-isn't-sufficient CI lesson, CI-error-category-can-mislead lesson, "check data availability before scoping UI work," etc.)

 ## Next Steps, In Order

-1. **Stream-candidate picker UI.** Now the top priority — no longer blocked on real search data (Session 29) or a real `imdbId` source (Session 30). `ResolvePlaybackUseCase.resolveSmartDefault()`'s candidate-fetch logic remains the natural extraction point.
-Worth confirming with Dia whether this should surface all `searchByMedia()` candidates or keep "first candidate with a hash" as the default with the picker as an override path.
-2. **Continue Watching → Details routing with resumePositionMs.**
+1. **Continue Watching → Details routing with resumePositionMs.**
-   Unchanged from Session 28/29's Next Steps — independent of all provider work, could be picked up instead if Dia wants a smaller, self-contained session.
+   Moves up to the top of the list now that the stream-candidate picker (previously Next Step #1) is done.
+Independent of all provider work.
-3. **`AppError.ValidationError` case.** Unchanged, low urgency.
+2. **`AppError.ValidationError` case.** Unchanged, low urgency.
-4. **Completion-percentage / markAsCompleted wiring.** Not started.
+3. **Completion-percentage / markAsCompleted wiring.** Not started.
-5. **SettingsScreen preference-write debounce** — only if needed.
+4. **SettingsScreen preference-write debounce** — only if needed.
-6. **HomeScreen proactive title/artwork display** — only if a priority.
+5. **HomeScreen proactive title/artwork display** — only if a priority.
-7. **`fetchMediaDetails()`'s movie/TV-ambiguity extra HTTP call** — worth
+6. **`fetchMediaDetails()`'s movie/TV-ambiguity extra HTTP call** — worth
-   a look if it proves costly in practice; carrying `MediaType` through `getMediaDetails()`'s call chain would fix it cleanly.
+   a look if it proves costly in practice.
-8. **`resolveExternalId()` real implementation (TMDB `/find` endpoint)** — only if a real caller emerges; speculative otherwise.
+7. **`resolveExternalId()` real implementation (TMDB `/find` endpoint)** — only if a real caller emerges; speculative otherwise.
+8. **Picker candidate sorting** (NEW, Session 31) — the picker currently shows candidates unranked (see Known Limitations).
+Worth confirming with Dia whether this matters in practice before investing time.
+9. **Unify `GetStreamCandidatesUseCase` and `ResolvePlaybackUseCase`'s
+   direct repository call** (NEW, Session 31) — cosmetic consistency cleanup only, not urgent.
+See Known Limitations for why it wasn't done this session.

 ## Open TODOs (carried forward, unchanged unless noted)